Is A Depression Chat Room Right For Me?

 Maybe you've been feeling a little down in the dumps and wondered if a depression chat room will help you shake it off.
 You might just be going through a period of sadness, or it might be something more than that.
 A depression chat room is one place that you can go to help you determine if it's something more.
 If it is, members of the group will guide you in the right direction to help you get an evaluation for a diagnosis and course of treatment.

 If someone were to ask you if you ever felt depressed, you could probably recall a time when you felt sad for longer than you expected.
 Life's trials and tribulations get all of us down now and again, and it's perfectly normal to be sad sometimes.
 Being sad doesn't necessarily mean you are depressed, though.
+Depression and sadness are two separate issues.
 Depression is also called major depressive disorder or clinical depression and it is a mood disorder that is usually recurring.

 Depression causes lasting sadness and loss of interest in things you formerly enjoy.
 Having depression affects your moods, thoughts, and behavior.
 A depressed mood can cause you not to be able to function with your normal daily activities.
 Depression is a serious disease that can cause feelings that life is hopeless and not worth living, which may lead to a risk of suicide.